Rod Fergusson: Epic Games (2005–2012)

+Adam Sessler, Rod Fergusson, and Cliff Bleszinski at the Gears of War 3 panel, Comic-Con International 2011.

 Between 2003 and 2005, Fergusson worked on two unannounced titles within Microsoft.
 In early 2005, Fergusson was introduced to the upcoming Gears of War from Epic Games, targeted for Microsoft's new Xbox 360 console.
 Fergusson described the state of the game as being "on fire" and well behind schedule, which he attributed to Epic having only one producer at the time, splitting duties between Gears and Unreal Tournament 3.
 Fergusson discussed the situation with Microsoft where it was determined the best route would be for him to quit Microsoft and join Epic in a full-time capacity to help get Gears back on track, and by July 2005, Fergusson was working at Epic as an executive producer and helping to get the game ready for release over the next 18 months.
 Eventually Fergusson became director of production, participating in development for the entire Gears of War series.
 While at Epic, Fergusson also helped with some of its other projects, including Bulletstorm which was also a similarly-troubled project as it neared its release window.

 Another project at Epic that Fergusson helped with was the mobile game series Infinity Blade that was conceived by Donald Mustard of Epic's subsidiary Chair Entertainment.
 While Fergusson had partially helped with the design, he "[didn't] get mobile" and games that focused on endless repetition of gameplay.
 Around 2012, Epic began discussions with Tencent Holdings as the company wanted to get into the mobile and free-to-play market, an area Tencent had great experience in.
 In June 2012, Tencent invested into Epic Games as to obtain a 40% minority ownership of the company, but which Epic CEO Tim Sweeney said would not affect the creative output of Epic Games.